samuelllr/W2Pixel/README.md

 ************

-What's new in the new version 2.3.0?
+What's new in the new version 2.3.2?

-New codes: wCreateObject (); and wObject (); they are tools to create complex objects (shapes) using only your mouse, and so adding to your creation to your code.
+Modification in wCreateObject () Code; , you can now load an image into the editor for easy copying of your art.

-O que há de novo na nova versão 2.3.0?
+O que há de novo na nova versão 2.3.2?

-Novos códigos:  wCreateObject(); e wObject(); , eles são ferramentas para criar objetos (formas) complexas utilizando apenas seu mouse, e assim adicionando a sua criação ao seu código.
+Modificação no código wCreateObject(); , agora pode carregar uma imagem no editor para facilitar a cópia de sua arte.

 -------------------------------------------------------------------------------------------------------------------------------------